Amherst

 It prevents the guide from treating nearby campuses as unrelated map pins.

-Downtown literary anchor
+Downtown literary stop

 Visitors who want culture close to downtown Amherst and Amherst College.